sxm13/GCNCharges/README.md

 usage:  ```python pmcharge.py -h```

 * folder-name: relative path to a folder with cif files without partial atomic charges
-* charge-type (default: DDE6): DDEC6, Bader or CM5
+* charge-type (default: DDE6): DDEC6, Bader, CM5 or REPEAT
 * digits (default: 6): number of decimal places to print for partial atomic charges.
 ML models were trained on a 6-digit dataset.
 * atom-type (default: False): keep the same partial atomic charge for the same atom types (based on the similarity of partial atomic charges up to 3 & 2 decimal places).
 * neutral (default: False): keep the net charge is zero.
 We use "mean" method to neuralize the system where the excess charges are equally distributed across all atoms.